Heading to the lake for some shinny this winter? New study finds more children dying due to unstable ice | CBC News

 WATCH | Researcher discusses findings the risk of drowning during warmer winters:

-The team of authors looked at 4,000 drownings across 10 countries including Canada, Russia, Germany, Russia, Sweden and 14 states in the United States.
+The team of authors looked at 4,000 drownings across 10 countries including Canada, Russia, Germany, Sweden and 14 states in the United States.
 The research included 30 years of data across every Canadian province and territory.

 Most of the drownings occurred when the temperature was between –5 C and 0 C. Other factors that came into play as well, including thaw-freeze events, rain and wind.